dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

 </script>

 <style>
   .card.task-lane-item {
     background: #627180;
   }
 </style>
 {% endhighlight %}

-This is a very simple component that gets given the item that it should display, and simply renders out the item id and the item text - again using Bootstrap's Card component.
+This is a very simple component that gets given the item that it should display and simply renders out the item id and the item text - again using Bootstrap's Card component.
 There's no computed magic here or any other functionality, but it allows us to separate out the markup from the task lane, keeping it cleaner.

 Finally, let's wire this up to the `KanbanBoard` component and get our items on the screen.
 We'll just deal with the to-do items at the moment; we'll add in the other lanes in a moment.
 Head back to `KanbanBoard.vue` and modify the template to look like this: